VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 # Purpose and Goals

 This document outlines all recommendations related to parcel mapping and data maintenance as related to [Act 68 of 2023](https://legislature.vermont.gov/bill/status/2024/H.480).
 It is authored by the Vermont Center for Geographic Information (VCGI), state stewards of the [Statewide Property Parcel Mapping Program](https://vcgi.vermont.gov/data-and-programs/parcel-program) since 2020, established via [19 V.S.A. § 44](https://legislature.vermont.gov/statutes/section/19/001/00044).
-The recommendations aim to improve parcel data quality to support timely, fair, accurate, and modern property valuation and reappraisals as sought by Act 68.
+The recommendations aim to improve parcel data quality to support timely, fair, accurate, and modern property valuation and reappraisals as sought by Act 68, which ask the Tax Department to:

+> [create] recommendations and considerations for distinguishing between different types and characteristics of property and their uses, and how different property data could be used to make policy decisions.

 # Overview of All Recommendations